KivlinLab/oldsite.github.io/Enzyme Activities.md

-# Fluorimetric and Oxidative Enzyme Assay Protocol for Soils: CBH, BG, AG, and NAG
+# Fluorimetric and Oxidative Enzyme Assay Protocol for Soils: CBH, BG, AG, NAG, BX, and AP

 (Modified from Saiya-Cork, K. R., R. L. Sinsabaugh, and D. R. Zak.
 2002.
 The effects of long term nitrogen deposition on extracellular enzyme activity in an Acer saccharum forest soil.
 Soil Biology & Biochemistry 34:1309-1315.)